-The formula is simple, eat complex carbohydrates like bread, pasta, rice and potatoes.
+The formula is simple, eat complex carbohydrates like bread, pasta, rice, and potatoes.
 Try to limit your fat intake to 20% of your total daily calorie intake.
-However, most people, to avoid being overwhelmed, can simply identify the high fat foods in their diet which are important to them and eat them in small amounts.
+However, most people, to avoid being overwhelmed, can simply identify the high-fat foods in their diet which are important to them and eat them in small amounts.
 Fill up with carbohydrates so that you don’t feel deprived.

-By simply shifting to a lower fat diet and beginning an exercise program, the majority of people can lose weight and make great improvements in their health.
+By simply shifting to a lower-fat diet and beginning an exercise program, the majority of people can lose weight and make great improvements in their health.

 Remember the four major food groups we were all taught as children?
 There are now six food groups according to nutritionists and you are not to eat from each group equally.

-Eating less fat is more than a suggestions for cosmetic reasons, but health reasons as well.
+Eating less fat is more than a suggestion for cosmetic reasons, but health reasons as well.
 It is well documented that high cholesterol is one of the major reasons for heart disease and ultimately death.
 Cholesterol is produced by the liver from the fats we eat.
 Contrary to popular belief, you can’t eat enough cholesterol to raise your blood cholesterol level.
 For example, an egg has 213 mg. of cholesterol, while the body has 20,000 mg.
 However, when we eat saturated fats or gain weight, the liver is stimulated and produces more cholesterol than we need.

 Many cancers, such as breast cancer, have been connected to high-fat diets.
 One out of ten women will develop breast cancer.
 This should be reason enough to begin a low-fat diet.
 For both men and women, excess fat in the body is connected to diabetes.
 A good portion of diabetes can be “cured” or prevented by low-fat diets.

 Lastly, a high-fat diet, whether you are aware of it or not, is a stress on your body that will make you just not feel your best.
-You may think the way you feel every day is normal, but try a low-fat diet for awhile and see if it makes a difference in how you feel.
+You may think the way you feel every day is normal, but try a low-fat diet for a while and see if it makes a difference in how you feel.

-As with nutrition, exercise will not be discussed in detail in this article; however, it goes without saying that one important and mandatory ingredient in reduction of stress is exercise.
+As with nutrition, exercise will not be discussed in detail in this article; however, it goes without saying that one important and mandatory ingredient in the reduction of stress is exercise.